Digital Learning for students and schools

 Each week Museum Live brings 30 minutes of interactive and engaging content straight to your home or classroom.
 This broadcast-style show includes segments featuring guest speakers from our Smithsonian network, a behind-the-scenes look at museum exhibits and artifacts, cultural connections to the community, and even currents events.
 Plus, teachers and parents will receive a follow-up activity after each session.
 Join us week after week for new content, submit questions or topic ideas, and even have a chance for one of your students to join us live!
 This program is sure to become the highlight of your week.

 All digital learning programs are provided at no cost thanks to our generous museum supporters and underwriters.
-You can help us continue making these opportunities possible by becoming a member or supporting our operating fund campaign today!
+You can help us continue making these opportunities possible by becoming a member or supporting our annual fund today!

 All Aboard (Recommended for Grades K-5)